-The Birthplace of America Trail traces the history of the first settlement of the new world in Jamestown, VA (1607), highlighting the three landings prior to the founding of the first permanent English speaking colony.
+The Birthplace of America Trail traces the history of the first settlement of the new world in Jamestown, VA (1607), highlighting the three landings prior to the founding of the first permanent English-speaking colony.

-Instead of heading east to Fort Monroe, you can head west along the Virginia Capital Trail.
-This trail opens up to the completed 52 mile pathway to Richmond where it meets the East Coast Greenway, which runs from Maine to Florida.
+Instead of heading east, you can head west along the Virginia Capital Trail.
+This trail opens up to the completed 52-mile pathway to Richmond where it meets the East Coast Greenway, which runs from Maine to Florida.

 The Birthplace of America Trail is the culmination of a 2-year engineering and cost feasibility study conducted by Hampton Roads Transportation Planning Organization (HRTPO).
 This project was submitted to and approved by the Virginia Department of Transportation (VDOT) in 2017.
 The plan is in place, but the Trail will not happen without advocates to see the trail to its completion.
 In 2018, a group of visionaries formed the Tidewater Trails Alliance to advocate for and support the Birthplace of America Trail.
 We have incorporated as a not-for-profit organization and are tax-exempt under Section 501(C)(3) of the Internal Revenue Code.

 Please watch this website and our Facebook page, Friends of BoAT, for news about this project that will help ensure the safety of runners, walkers, cyclists & skaters across all of Coastal Virginia.
 Your financial support is needed.
 If you would like to donate to support the Trail, please do so below.
-Your contributions will be tax deductible.
+Your contributions will be tax-deductible.
 We will acknowledge all contributions received and confirm the tax status of your donation.

 If you’d like to donate to support our efforts, please do so here: